HilthonTT/warden-bot/README.md

    - **macOS:** `brew install ffmpeg`
    - **Debian/Ubuntu:** `sudo apt install ffmpeg`
 2. **libopus** — bundled with `PyNaCl` wheels on Windows/macOS.
 On minimal Linux images you may need `sudo apt install libopus0`.
+The provided Docker image installs both already.

 If you don't intend to use voice, none of the above matters — the cog will simply fail to load and the rest of the bot will run.